polterguy/phosphorusfive/README.md

 of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
 Read more about our Quid Pro Quo license terms at our website at [Gaiasoul](http://gaiasoul.com).

+## Hire me

+Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email :)

+Thomas Hansen; thomas@gaiasoul.com